Dave Smith

 Recent preprints & publications

-Preprint The Stokes equation with nonlocal conditions
+Published The Airy equation with nonlocal conditions

 Published The role of periodicity in the solution of third order boundary value problems